 You may be able to adjust your browser settings or other settings so that “do not track” requests are sent to the Service's websites and mobile applications.
 Limbix will not disable tracking technology that may be active on the Service in response to any “do not track” requests that are sent to the Service.

-Limbix’s website or mobile application may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
+Limbix's website or applications may, from time to time, contain links to and from the websites of our partner networks, advertisers and affiliates.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.
 Please check these policies before you submit any personal data to these websites.

 Limbix takes reasonable measures to protect the information you provide to Limbix or submit through the Service against misuse, loss, theft, unauthorized use, disclosure, or modification.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorized access.